salihayoubi23/EntreVoisins_P3/README.md

   https://github.com/salihayoubi23/EntreVoisins_P3.git
-  access this repository with this link, download or import the project on Android Studio In order to compile the project, you have the choice either by selecting a virtual emulator or on a real smartphone, finally click on Run 'app', or on a connected device, we can then launch the code that will compile automatically.
+  access this repository with this link, download or import the project on Android Studio In order to compile the project, you have the choice either by selecting a virtual emulator or on a real smartphone, finally click on Run 'app', the code will compile automatically.
   Here are the features present in the Entrevoisins avant modification application:
    ● list my neighbors;
    ● add a neighbor;